michaelloudermilk/ml/Manual-installation-using-Docker-Compose.md

 **This guide is very preliminary and has had minimal testing.
 Use at your own risk.**

 This guide is intended only for those who need to install UNMS on a system that runs Docker, but CANNOT run the official installation scripts.
-Most users should follow instructions at [[ Installation-&-Update ]].
+Most users should follow instructions at [Installation & Update](../Installation-&-Update).

 This installation guide references tools like `useradd`, `usermod`, `curl` and `envsubst`.
 You may need to substitute alternative tools available on your system.